Erin-Weiss/reinforcement-learning/README.md

 - A **higher learning rate** (α ≈ 0.99) accelerates convergence.
 - Lower **decay rates** encourage sufficient exploration before exploitation.
 - The robot reliably achieves the **shortest path ≈ 84 %** of the time at 2,500 episodes.
 - Reinforcement learning enables **adaptive pathfinding** without explicit rule-based programming.

+> **Note:** Because the model retrains from scratch each time the notebook is run, specific numerical results (such as rewards or episode averages) may vary slightly between runs.
+> Reported values and outputs represent *typical results* that are close but not always identical.

 ---